 Your motorhome is designed to operate using either propane or butane liquefied petroleum gas at 30M/bar.
 Gas can be obtained from your motorhome dealer.
-Your motorhome is designed to accept a maximum 2 x 6kg Calor Lite propane cylinders available from motorhome dealers and Calor gas retailers.
-For further information please visit www.calorlite.co.uk.
+Your motorhome is designed to accept a maximum 2 x 6kg gas bottles.

 Connection

 Make sure that heating and cooking appliances and gas cylinders are switched off.